For best experience please turn on javascript and use a modern browser!

 • Students complete at least two courses listed as a Humanities course, two courses listed as a Social Sciences course and two courses listed as a Sciences course;

-• Students attain a cumulative GPA of 6.0 or higher (for students starting in academic year 2022-2023 or after) or a 2.0 (C) or higher (for students who started prior to the 2022-2023 academic year);
+• Students attain a cumulative GPA of 6.0 or higher (for students who started in academic year 2022-2023 or after) or a 2.0 (C) or higher (for students who started prior to the 2022-2023 academic year);

 • Students complete a Capstone;